rojuadeyemi/OMS/README.md

 As I continue to develop and enhance the OMS, the following features are under consideration:
 * User Interface (UI) for Input Collection
 * Enhanced Security Features
+* API Integration to provide an interface for integrating with other systems, such as e-commerce platforms, ERP systems, or third-party analytics tools

 ## Contribution
-I welcome contributions to these future enhancements!
-If you're interested in helping build the UI, improve the system's functionality, or add new features, please refer to the Contribution Guidelines for more details.
+Contributions are welcome!
+If you're interested in helping build the UI, improve the system's functionality, or add new features, please refer to the [Contribution Guidelines](CONTRIBUTING.md) for more details.

+### Contact
+For any inquiries or feedback, please contact rojuadeyemi@yahoo.com.